Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create, edit, patch, or delete skills under the primary skills root,' providing a specific verb and resource.
-It distinguishes itself from sibling tools like skill_list and skill_record by focusing on mutation operations.
+The description clearly states the tool's purpose: 'Create, edit, patch, or delete skills under the primary skills root.'
+It lists specific actions and differentiates from sibling tools like skill_list and skill_record by describing its write operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.